-Upon progression to advanced or metastatic disease, patients may have the following first-line option of tyrosine kinase inhibitors: afatinib, erlotinib, or gefitinib.
+Upon progression to advanced or metastatic disease, patients may receive the following first-line options: afatinib, erlotinib, gefitinib, or amivantamab in combination with platinum-based chemotherapy.
 Patients with de novo metastatic disease will have access to these options if they also have exon 20 mutations.
 Another option is platinum-based chemotherapy.
+Amivantamab with platinum-based chemotherapy is under review for funding.

-Second-line options include osimertinib for individuals with a confirmed exon 20 T790M point mutation or platinum-based chemotherapy.
+Second-line options include osimertinib for individuals with a confirmed exon 20 T790M point mutation or those who have received platinum-based chemotherapy.

 Subsequent options include immunotherapy, docetaxel, or pemetrexed.
-Immunotherapy options include atezolizumab or nivolumab for patients with unknown or any PD-L1 status or pembrolizumab for patients with a PD-L1 of 1% or greater.
+Immunotherapy options include atezolizumab or nivolumab for patients with an unknown, or any, PD-L1 status or pembrolizumab for patients with a PD-L1 of 1% or greater.
 Patients can also receive docetaxel or pemetrexed if they have nonsquamous histology.

-Although CDA-AMC has issued a reimbursement recommendation for amivantamab as the treatment option for patients with an exon 20 insertion whose disease has progressed on or after platinum-based chemotherapy, it is not funded because pan-Canadian Pharmaceutical Alliance (pCPA) negotiations concluded without an agreement.
+Although CDA-AMC has issued a reimbursement recommendation for single-drug amivantamab (i.e., without platinum-based chemotherapy) as a treatment option for patients with an exon 20 insertion whose disease has progressed on, or after, platinum-based chemotherapy, it is not funded as pan-Canadian Pharmaceutical Alliance negotiations concluded without an agreement.

 The next line of therapy options for patients who have received immunotherapy include docetaxel or pemetrexed.
-The subsequent options for patients who have received docetaxel or pemetrexed can be immunotherapy with atezolizumab or nivolumab for patients with unknown or any PD-L1 status or pembrolizumab for patients with a PD-L1 of 1% or greater.
+Likewise, the subsequent options for patients who have received docetaxel or pemetrexed can be immunotherapy with atezolizumab or nivolumab for patients with unknown, or any, PD-L1 status or pembrolizumab for patients with a PD-L1 of 1% or greater.